Updated March 2021

 - Select the Notify employees button (when in admin view) in the upper right corner of the updates.

-At the time of writing this article an admin can only notify employees once per day and employee notifications are delivered based on what LinkedIn describes as a ‘relevance model’ that aims to notify a critical group of employees while maximising for overall member experience.
+An admin can only notify employees once every 24 hours, and the notifications delivered are based on what LinkedIn describes as a ‘relevance model’ that aims to notify a critical group of employees while maximising for overall member experience.

 In our client’s experience, this means that even though you think you are notifying particular employees, not everyone will receive the notification.
 This is because the relevance model may have determined the update isn’t content they’re likely to engage with based on their history with the organisation’s Page.